Dynamic Parking Pricing: A Commercial Real Estate Operator’s Playbook

 The simplest and highest-yielding mechanism.
 Demand for parking peaks around three windows in most commercial properties:

-- 08:00–10:00 weekday: morning commute, employee parking
+- 08:00 to 10:00 weekday: morning commute, employee parking

-- 11:30–14:00 weekday: lunch traffic, deliveries, midday visitors
+- 11:30 to 14:00 weekday: lunch traffic, deliveries, midday visitors

-- 17:00–20:00 weekday + Saturday: end-of-work and evening leisure
+- 17:00 to 20:00 weekday + Saturday: end-of-work and evening leisure

 Mechanism 2: Real-time occupancy pricing

 When the garage hits 75 % occupancy, every remaining spot becomes more valuable.
 The pricing engine raises the rate by a configurable step (commonly +20 % at 75 %, +40 % at 90 %).
-This both maximises yield on the last 25 % of inventory and naturally throttles demand at peak — a value to the operator regardless of the revenue uplift.
+This both maximises yield on the last 25 % of inventory and naturally throttles demand at peak, a value to the operator regardless of the revenue uplift.

 Mechanism 3: Event-based pricing

 The most underused mechanism in the Swiss market.
-Calendar integration — public concerts, conferences, sports events, school holidays — lets the engine pre-set elevated rates for windows when external demand is predictable.
+Calendar integration, public concerts, conferences, sports events, school holidays, lets the engine pre-set elevated rates for windows when external demand is predictable.
 A hotel with a 250-room property within 600 m of an event venue sees parking demand triple on event nights; static pricing captures none of that.

 Mechanism 4: Weather-conditional pricing